CrispinStichart/email-liberator/README.md

 They will all share the configuration file, but they can also all be used independently in any sort of pipeline you want.
 For example, you might only use `fetcher` to archive emails, or if you only have one script to run you might omit `runner` and pipe `fetcher` straight to your script.

+### Actions Supported

+Using the `executor` program, you can delete or move a message.
+Other actions can be added in the future.
+Unfortunately, Gmail labels use a non-standard extension to the IMAP protocol that the library I'm using, `rust-imap`, doesn't support.
+I've taken a look at the code, and it may be within my abilities to add that feature.

 # Testing

 Since there isn't a lot of "library" code in this project, unit tests aren't much help.
 Luckily, we can use Greenmail for integration testing.
 Greenmail is a mail server built for integration testing.
 Getting Greenmail to work with SSL/TLS in an integration testing environment is a bit tricky; I have [instructions on my blog](https://crispinstichart.github.io/using-SSL-in-greenmail-docker-container/).